Whetu Tirikatene-Sullivan: Legacy

 Tirikatene-Sullivan was the youngest Māori woman elected at the time, she was also the first Māori woman to be a cabinet minister, and the first sitting MP to give birth in New Zealand.
 In 2016, her portrait was raised alongside Iriaka Rātana in the New Zealand Parliament Buildings at Mātangireia.
 The portraits were hung with a special ceremony held to commemorate them, with extended family attending the ceremony.
 Tirikatene-Sullivan's 29 years representing Southern Maori was the longest at the time, and was only surpassed by Annette King's 30 years as the longest-serving women in New Zealand's Parliament.

 Tirikatene-Sullivan was particularly known for her style of dress, often wearing fashionable outfits rather than the suits many professional women wore at the time.
 She was a patron of the arts, and she commissioned garments from contemporary Māori artists.
 These included artists like Sandy Adsett, Para Matchitt, Cliff Whiting, and Frank Davis.
 The Māori motifs that were incorporated into her outfits was unique for the time, and exposed New Zealanders to a new expression of Māori art.
 Tirikatene-Sullivan was acutely aware that her style of dress and design choice served as a political statement, and was conscious of the transformative power her style of dress served.
 As Minister of Tourism, she took her unique style to locations such as Australia's Sydney Opera House, where she exhibited her Tania evening gown featuring a kowhaiwhai motif on a global stage.
 Her collection of outfits was exhibited at MTG Hawke's Bay at an exhibition titled Whetu Tirikatene-Sullivan: Travel in Style.

+Other Achievements

+Whetu was a New Zealand women's fencing champion, a jewellery designer, and cello and violin player.